Near-optimal entanglement-communication tradeoffs for remote state preparation: Preliminaries

 Finally, we will use a result characterizing when a pure entangled state can be transformed into an ensemble of pure entangled states via LOCC.
 In this scenario, we are considering implementing a measurement that gives the $i$-th outcome with probability $p_i$, and the post-measurement joint state when the $i$-th outcome is obtained is $\ket{\phi_i}$.
 We use $\{(p_i, \state{\phi_i})\}_i$ to denote the outcome ensemble.

-To state the result, we need the concept of majorization. \begin{definition} Let $x$ and $y$ be two $d$-dimensional vectors whose components are sorted in decreasing order, i.e, $x_1 \geq x_2 \geq \ldots \geq x_d$.
-We say that $x$ majorizes $y$, denoted by $x \succeq y$, iff
+To state the result, we need the concept of majorization. \begin{definition} Let $x$ and $y$ be two $d$-dimensional vectors whose components are sorted in decreasing order, i.e., $x_1 \geq x_2 \geq \ldots \geq x_d$.
+We say that $x$ majorizes $y$, denoted by $x \succeq y$,\footnote{Note that we have used the same notation for operator inequalities, but it will be clear from context which one we mean.} iff

 For vectors that are not arranged in descending order, we need to arrange them in descending order first before checking if the majorization condition is satisfied. \end{definition}

 \begin{fact}[\cite{Jonathan_1999}, see also \cite{NielsenVidal2001}, Theorem 16] Take $\ket{\psi}$ to be a pure state and take $\{(p_i, \state{\phi_i})\}$ to be an ensemble.
 Letting $\lambda$ be the Schmidt spectrum of $\psi$ and the $\mu_i$ be those of the $\state{\phi_i}$ (all sorted in descending order), the transformation $\state{\psi} \rightarrow \{(p_i, \state{\phi_i})\}$ can be accomplished with LOCC if and only if: